 FEEDBACK: Students are provided feedback on their proposed solutions to the hypothetical scenarios developed in the lectures.
 Feedback on performance in examinations can be arranged via a meeting with their personal tutor after mid-March.

-Please go to MOLE for more information on APS 271
+Please go to Blackboard for more information on APS 271